Policy on Discrimination, Harassment and Bias Incidents

-All police agencies are required to report electronically through the Electronic Uniform Crime Reporting portal (“eUCR”).
+All police agencies are required to report electronically through the Electronic Uniform Crime Reporting portal (eUCR).
 A bias incident report must be submitted by the investigating detective/officer as soon as practical but not more than 24 hours after the initial law enforcement response.
-The investigating detective/officer must immediately notify the Prosecutor’s Office and DCJ Bias Crimes Unit if there is a bias crime associated with specific crimes detailed in the Standards.
-When a bias incident report is submitted through eUCR, the information is automatically forwarded to the Bias Crimes Unit at the Division of Criminal Justice, the New Jersey State Police, the Office of Homeland Security and Preparedness and the Hudson County Prosecutor’s Office.
+The investigating detective/officer must immediately notify the Hudson County Prosecutor’s Office and New Jersey Division of Criminal Justice Bias Crimes Unit if there is a bias crime associated with specific crimes detailed in the Standards.
+When a bias incident report is submitted through eUCR, the information is automatically forwarded to the Bias Crimes Unit at the Division of Criminal Justice, the New Jersey State Police, the Office of Homeland Security and Preparedness, and the Hudson County Prosecutor’s Office.

-The Stevens Police Department will work closely with Stevens’diversity education staff and all other appropriate school administrators to ensure that victim services are provided for all Stevens’ students and community members that are suspected or confirmed to be victims of a bias incident.
+The Stevens Campus Police Department will work closely with Stevens’ diversity education staff and all other appropriate school administrators to ensure that victim services are provided for all Stevens’ students and community members that are suspected or confirmed to be victims of a bias incident.
 Special emphasis will be placed on victim assistance and community relations in order to reduce victim trauma and community tension or fear.